cheymonty/cal-to-tasks/README.md

 # Google Calendar Events to Google Tasks
 *This project moves the calendar events into the default task list*

+## Use Cases

+To keep track and manage the completion of events.
+Sometimes calendars get exported as events and there is no way to tell if an event (I.E. homework) was completed or not

+## Instructions

 * Download this repository and save all the files into a folder

 * Find the Calendar ID of the calendar you want to move to tasks (Settings of the calendar -> Calendar ID)